nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (Currect choice):** Deletes person based on complete first/last name from input.
   * Pros: Less strictness of input from the user to delete a person.
   * Cons: User may accidentally delete a person not meant to be deleted.
-* **Alternative 2:** Delete a person based on completed name i.e. first and last name required in input.
+* **Alternative 2:** Delete a person based on complete name i.e. first and last name required in input.
   * Pros: Stricter input requirement, ensuring that persons are not accidentally deleted.
   * Cons: Longer input required for the same output.